tcheukueppoo/maat/docs/gc.md

 * The list of touched objects of a maatine should only contain `touched1` and `touched2` objects.
-* After `touched1` objects after a GC cycle are changed to `touched2` and remains in the touched list until all the nursery-1 objects in the generation of the object the touched objects points to are migrated to the old generation.
+* All `touched1` objects after every GC cycle should be changed to `touched2` and remains in the touched list until all the nursery-1 objects in the generation of the object the touched objects points to are migrated to the old generation.
-* All `touched2` objects are dropped off the list after GC cycle.
+* All `touched2` objects are dropped off from the list after every GC cycle.
-* A nursery-1 object referenced by an old object could might still be collected when migrated to nursery-2.
+* A nursery-1 object referenced by an old object might still be collected when migrated to nursery-2.

-### Incremental Major Collection
+### Major Collection (Incrementally)

+Minor collections are done in a single garbage collection step because the number of short-lived objects is relatively small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
+In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector which is why in non-emergency situations, proceeding with incremental major collection is very beneficial.

+Performing a non-incremental major collection after a minor collection essentially involves the following steps:

+*

-### Collection Pace
+### Collection Parameters

 ### Finalizers